 Hence, when you come across a system that is claiming to offer extraordinary returns, always make sure you try out the system for several months with a mixture of assets and timeframes on a paper trading account before you start trading it with your live account.

-Trading a system with a demo account in real time is called forward testing.
-When you forward test, you can also play around with certain parameters of the system to match your personal trading style that suits your comfort zone.
+Trading a system with a demo account in real-time is called forward testing.
+When you forward the test, you can also play around with certain parameters of the system to match your personal trading style that suits your comfort zone.

 Some veteran traders say that forward testing with a paper trading account does not give them a realistic psychological experience as no real money is lost or gained.
 Hence, they advocate traders to open micro trading accounts and trade pennies to get the feeling.